ErikssonJ/Coproporphyrin-I/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 ### 2.3.3 Metabolism and Elimination

-Two transport proteins were implemented into the model via Michaelis-Menten kinetics - OATP1B1 and BCRP.
+Two transport proteins were implemented into the model via Michaelis-Menten kinetics - OATP1B1 and BCRP (MRP2).

 * OATP1B1

 The OATP1B1 expression profile is based on high-sensitive real-time RT-PCR ([Nishimura 2003](#5-references)).
 The reference concentration for OATP1B1 was measured by liquid chromatography tandem mass spectroscopy ([Prasad 2013](#5-references)).
 Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and the `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).

-* BCRP
+* BCRP (MRP2 in the model)

 The BCRP expression profiles isbased on high-sensitive real-time RT-PCR ([Nishimura 2003](#5-references)).
 The reference concentration for OATP1B1 was measured by liquid chromatography tandem mass spectroscopy ([Prasad 2014](#5-references)).
 Transporter activity was described as saturable process following Michaelis-Menten kinetics, were the `Km` was taken from literature and the `kcat` was optimized based on clinical data (see [Section 2.3.4](#234-automated-parameter-identification)).